Gravi80/SystemMonitoring/README.md

 System Monitoring with collectd, InfluxDB and Grafana

 Collectd, a lightweight daemon, collects all the system performance metrics in InfluxDB.
-By using Grafana, We can see plot the collected data into time-series charts.
+By using Grafana, plot time-series charts of the collectd data/system metrics.